 You sure can.
 In theory, you could have the two Hilton credit cards that offer free night certificates, and you could earn up to four of these for your account per year, in conjunction with qualifying spending.
 Note that you’re also eligible for the welcome offers on each of these cards.
 Sometimes there are even further promotional offers to earn free night awards.

-For that matter, if you product change cards, you could even have multiple of some of these cards, so I suppose in theory you could earn well over four of these per year.
+For that matter, if you product change cards, you could even get more than one of the same card, so in theory, you could earn more than four of these per year.

 How soon do free night rewards post to your account?